 In brief

-Australia has played an important role in resettling vulnerable refugees through the Refugee and Humanitarian Program, but we can be doing so much more.
-Due to the impacts of Covid-19, last year only 5,947 visas were issued out of an already historically low intake.
+Australia’s played an important role in resettling vulnerable refugees through the Refugee and Humanitarian Program, but we can be doing so much more.
+Due to the impacts of COVID-19, only 5,947 visas were issued out of an already historically low intake in 2020.
+Through campaigning efforts in 2023 the government announced an increase in the program to 20,000.

-This is in stark contrast to countries like the United States, which have committed to increasing their humanitarian intake to 125,000 places annually.
+While this is an important step, the numbers are in stark contrast to countries like the United States, which has committed to increasing their humanitarian intake to 125,000 places annually.
+Canada has a goal to resettle 50,000.

 What’s happening?

-Minority groups, protestors, opposition politicians and women are being killed, arrested and tortured by brutal regimes in Afghanistan, Myanmar and Iran.
+Minority groups, protestors, opposition politicians and women are being killed, arrested and tortured by brutal regimes in countries such Afghanistan, Myanmar and Iran.

-Civilians are suffering from conflict escalations in Sudan and Ukraine.
+Civilians are suffering from conflict escalations in Sudan, Ukraine and Gaza.

 Women’s and girls’ rights are being violated.
 LGBTQIA+ communities are at risk.